ELIPSE-VERSE/ELIPSE-VERSE/README.md

 - Fully responsive design (mobile, tablet, desktop)
 - Clean navigation and search bar
 - Optimized for speed and clarity
-- No ads, no distractions — just pure content

 ## 🎯 Purpose
 Phase 1 is focused on launching and tracking real user behavior for 3 months.
 No updates will be made during this period.
 The goal is to gather traffic data and identify high-performing topics before expanding further.